hungnguyen0545/dev-flow/README.md

 <b>TailwindCSS</b>

-- With version 4 and above, all config & setup of TailwindCSS will add on [`global.css`] (https://github.com/hungnguyen0545/dev-flow/blob/main/app/globals.css) file instead of tailwind.config.js file.
+- With version 4 and above, all config & setup of TailwindCSS will add on [global.css](https://github.com/hungnguyen0545/dev-flow/blob/main/app/globals.css) file instead of tailwind.config.js file.

 <b>Fonts</b>

-- Two main ways to import fonts into source:
 - Use `next/font/google` can automatically self-host any Google Font.

 ```ts
 import { Roboto } from 'next/font/google'